yusanshi/news-recommendation/README.md

 # Train and save checkpoint into `checkpoint/{model_name}/` directory
 python3 src/train.py
 # Load latest checkpoint and evaluate on the test set
+# This will also generate answer file `data/test/answer.json`
 python3 src/evaluate.py

 # or